Azizullah Azmi

 Azizullah Azmi (7 April 1929 – 24 May 2010), also known as A. U. Azmi, was an Indian politician who served as member of the 7th Lok Sabha from Jaunpur parliamentary constituency in 1980.
 He was affiliated with Janata Party (S).

 Biography

 He was born on 7 April 1929 to Alhaj Mohammad Nazir at Bakhra village of Azamgarh district, UP.
 He received his education from Darul Uloom Nadwatul Ulama and later obtained bachelor's degree in Unani Medicine and Surgery (BUMS) from Aligarh Muslim University in 1956.
-After obtaining his medicine degree, he established All India Unani Tibbi Conference and served its president, in addition to practicing medicine at Jaunpur, Uttar Pradesh.
+After obtaining his medicine degree, he established All India Unani Tibbi Conference and served its president, in addition to practising medicine at Jaunpur, Uttar Pradesh.
 He was also associated with All India Muslim Majlis.

 He was married to Masroor Jahan Azmi, with whom he had ten children, including two daughters and eight sons.